kgiori/things-gateway-guide/gateway-user-guide.md

 <img src="./images/image6.jpg" alt="sensor battery tab" width="250">

 **TIP**: Some devices come pre-paired with controllers or IoT hubs.
 First follow the manufacturers instructions to do a **factory reset** on those devices before attempting to pair them with your Mozilla gateway.
-See the Supported Devices wiki
-for more tips on pairing new devices.
+Refer to the appendix and to the wiki for more information.

 When you are ready to add devices to your Things Gateway, we recommend that you provision devices one at a time.